Springborn: Germany

 Springborn is, referring to the German telephone directory of 2002, in its frequency a moderate appearing surname in Germany (228 entries).
 Most of the Springborns of them live in the states of North Rhine-Westphalia, followed by Berlin and Brandenburg.
 But measured to its low population is the part of surname carriers for Springborn in Mecklenburg-Vorpommern high too.

 On the district level there is a special concentration in the district of Uckermark in Brandenburg and its neighbored (former) districts of Mecklenburg-Strelitz and Uecker-Randow in Mecklenburg-Vorpommern and in the districts of Oberhavel, Barnim and Märkisch-Oderland in Brandenburg.
 This concentration of the surname can be a hint to the region of origin of the surname, but doesn't have to.
 It is also possible that several families got that surname because of the origin in a place without being related.

 United States

-Through emigration families of German origin brought that surname to America.
-Today the surname is primarily to find in states at the Great lakes in the North of the USA.
-Most of the US American Springborns live in Wisconsin, followed by Michigan, Illinois, Minnesota and Ohio.
+Through emigration, families of German origin brought the surname to America.
+Today, the surname is primarily found in states near the Great Lakes in the Midwestern United States.
+Most of the American Springborns live in Wisconsin, followed by Michigan, Illinois, Minnesota and Ohio.
 The count is low in other states.